opringle/compas-bot/README.md

 3. Deploy node modules to GCP: `$ gcloud beta functions deploy CompasCard --stage-bucket staging.compascard-cbc5b.appspot.com --trigger-http`

 ### ToDo

-- [x] Call a fake API with card and amount to upload with, respond to user
-- [x] Get running locally with ngrok
-- [x] agent.handleRequest() only takes intent handlers, not action handlers
-- [x] At login, call fake compass API, set output context to logged in with parameters for user info
-- [x] Reference user entities when loading card to verify card exists and there is a payment method
+- [ ] Run functions with nodemon to make it easy to edit and debug your code

-- [ ] Remove "Load stored value" context after accepting or rejecting transaction
+- [ ] Logged in parameters should be stored as user session parameters so we can clear loggin context
-- [ ] Handle cases where the user tries to add value without being logged in
-- [ ] Try in Google assistant
 - [ ] Bulk out with more definitions and smalltalk
-- [ ] Arrange meeting with translink to demo the agent
-- [ ] Run functions with nodemon to make it easy to edit and debug your code